Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \subsubsection{Significance of ROI in Proposed Method}

-Moreover, we seek to analyze the significance of providing ROI as input to the model in order to generate synthetic images satisfying the given GCC value over the ROI.
-As part of this evaluation, the idea is to feed only the GCC values of the ROI as auxiliary information to the GAN model (both generator and discriminator) rather than providing two auxiliary information (GCC and ROI) as inputs to the model.
-Under this consideration, the method does not incorporate the masking mechanism to condition GCC over the ROI; instead, the input GCC values are conditioned on the whole image with an assumption that the generator will be able to generate synthetic images given a GCC value.
-The same GAN architecture (Figure \ref{fig:GAN_Architecture}) is trained with the Harvard Forest dataset (GCC values correspond to ROI ``DB\_1000") by excluding the ROI image as input to the model but using the same training process described in Section \ref{sec:Methodologies}.
-We observe that the proposed GAN architecture without ROI as input is incapable of producing desired images and fails to achieve our goal (Figure \ref{fig:HARV_image_wo_roi}), thereby conveying the importance of ROI in our proposed method.
+To analyze the significance of providing ROI image as input to the GAN model for generating synthetic images that satisfy the given GCC value over the ROI, we conduct an alternative experiment.
+In this setup, only the GCC values of the ROI are provided as auxiliary information to the GAN model (both generator and discriminator), omitting the ROI image as input.
+Under this consideration, the method does not incorporate the masking mechanism to condition GCC over the ROI; instead, the input GCC values are conditioned on the whole image with an assumption that the generator can inherently produce synthetic images satisfying the given GCC value over the ROI.
+Using the same GAN architecture (Figure \ref{fig:GAN_Architecture}), we train the model on the Harvard Forest dataset (GCC values correspond to the ``DB\_1000'' ROI), by excluding the ROI image as input to the model but using the same training process described in Section \ref{sec:Methodologies}.

+We observe significant performance degradation in the absence of ROI information.
+Only 0.03\% of the synthetic images achieve SSIM and adjusted-SSIM scores greater than 0.3 (the lower bound of the benchmark described in Section \ref{subsubsec:quality}), compared to 21\% and 43.5\% with ROI information (Section \ref{subsubsec:quality}), respectively.
+Further, the FID score of synthetic images increases from 82.1 (with ROI information) to 118.2 (without ROI information), indicating a decline in the quality of generated images.
+Additionally, the RMSPE of synthetic images increases from 2.1\% (GCC) and 9.5\% (RCC) with ROI information (Section \ref{subsubsec:gcc_rcc}) to 8.2\% (GCC) and 14.3\% (RCC) without ROI information.
+This analysis underscores the importance of incorporating ROI as part of the input to our proposed GAN model.
+Figure \ref{fig:HARV_image_wo_roi} presents samples of synthetic images generated for the same GCC values with and without ROI information.